opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/braintree/HOSTED-FIELDS/README.md

 A PayPal payment option should be visible now in the Checkout Form.
 ![](images/Braintree-paypal-payment-option.png)

-You can use [Sandbox Accounts](https://developer.paypal.com/dashboard/accounts) for testing
+You can use [Sandbox Accounts](https://developer.paypal.com/dashboard/accounts) for testing.